Russia may completely ban the imports of plant growing products from the EU countries

 You should be authorized to post comment

-Russia harvested over 125 mln tonnes of grains - Ministry of Agriculture
+Russia exported over 20 mln tonnes of grains - Ministry of Agriculture